MarioLegenda/blue-dot/README.md

  contains a column *updated_on* but the model does not have a method *setUpdatedOn()* and you haven't supplied a replacement in the *properties* configuration, that column will be skipped.

+ **IMPORTANT**

+ *model* configuration property is used for telling **BlueDot** to bind return column values to that model.
+You don't have to put that configuration if you provide a model as a parameter. *model* configuration property is only used for returning models.